Auth

 Access your Kakao Developer account

-Kakao Developers Portal.
+Kakao Developers Portal

 Create and configure your app

-• Go to My Application.
+• Go to App.

 • Fill out your app information: